How Does Unpermitted Work Affect Home Value?

 Selling a home with unpermitted work can cost a lot.
 Here are some points to keep in mind:

-• Repair Cost Estimation: Before selling, think about the cost of bringing the work up to code.
+- Repair Cost Estimation: Consider the cost of bringing the work up to code before selling.

 Can Unpermitted Work Delay a Sale?